EXHIBITIONS + ART

 "We Love the Opera House" (List of ten quotes describing the Opera House.)
 Ink on Paper, 55 x 80cm, 1992

 "But I'm not so think as you drunk I am" > Sir John Squire.
-Hari-e and ink mounted on panel 52 x 73cm, 1997
+Hari-e and ink mounted on panel 52 x 73cm, 1997, Harajuku Graphic Station.

 3 Panes Series.